uchennaumeh/uchennaumeh/README.md

 <li>Inventory/Requisition order portal for internal stores unit.<br></li>
 <li>Health Insurance application for administering health insurance and claims.<br></li>
 <li>Employee of the month application: a HR web application used to determine staff with highest performance based on certain criteria, on a monthly basis.<br></li>
-<li>MSSQL server database administration, and database backend support.<br></li>
+<li>MSSQL server database administration, development, and database backend support.<br></li>
 <li>SMS report portal: provide UI for management on company's SMS statistics<br></li>
 <li>HELPER solutions - for carrying out various ad hoc functinalities to main ERP  solutions<br></li>
-<li>SharePoint adminsistration, powerApps, PowerAutomate<br></li>
+<li>SharePoint adminsistration, PowerApps, PowerAutomate<br></li>

 </ul>
 <hr>

 - 🌱 I’m currently learning python for NLP while constantly trying to improve my programming knowledege and skills.
 Also, PowerApps and Poer Automate for process digitization.
+Azure DevOps.
 - 💞️ I’m looking to collaborate on any project with any team in any capacity that would make me grow while contributing significantly to the project
 - 📫 How to reach me uchennaumeh19@yahoo.com, +2347034744522, https://www.linkedin.com/in/uchenna-umeh-gerald/, https://uchennaumeh19.journoportfolio.com/